LDAWG-a11y/a11yWebApp/src/guides/accessibility-testing-tools.md

 Bookmarklets are browser bookmarks that execute JavaScript instead of opening a webpage, and may also be referred to as bookmark applets, favlets, or JavaScript bookmarks.

-Bookmarklets are available natively in all major browsers, including Mozilla Firefox and Chromium-based browsers like Chrome, Edge, or Brave.
+Bookmarklets are available natively in all major browsers, including Mozilla Firefox and Chromium-based browsers such as Chrome, Edge, or Brave.

 If you wish to write your own bookmarklet, [freeCodeCamp](https://www.freecodecamp.org/) (external website) has a guide on [What are bookmarklets?
 How to use JavaScript to Make  a Bookmarklet in Chromium and Firefox](https://www.freecodecamp.org/news/what-are-bookmarklets/) (external website).